neozhaoliang/surround-view-system-introduction/doc/en.md

     By using $G$ as the weight matrix, we can get the fused image: `front * G + (1- G) * left`。

 6. Please note that since the pixel values in the overlapping region are the weighted average of two images, there will inevitably be ghosting artifacts for objects in this region.
 Therefore, we need to minimize the size of the overlapping region as much as possible and only calculate the weight values for pixels around the stitching seam.
-We should use original pixels from the front image as much as possible for the pixels above the seam and original pixels from the back image for the pixels below the seam.
+We should use the original pixels from the front image as much as possible for the pixels above the seam and the original pixels from the back image for the pixels below the seam.
 This step can be achieved by controlling the value of $d_B$.

 7. Due to the different exposure levels of different cameras, there will be brightness differences in different areas, which will affect the performance of the final stitched image.
 We need to adjust the brightness of each area to make the overall brightness of the stitched image tend to be consistent.
 And there is no unique method.
-After doing several search online and then realized that the methods mentioned are either too complicated and computationally expensive, or too simple and unable to achieve the ideal performance.
+After doing several searches online and then realized that the methods mentioned are either too complicated and computationally expensive or too simple and unable to achieve the ideal performance.
 In particular, in the example of the second video above, the field of view of the front camera is insufficient due to the obstruction of the car logo, resulting in a large difference in brightness between its image and the other three cameras, which is very difficult to adjust.

     One basic idea is as follows: Each camera returns an image with three channels in BGR format, and the four cameras together provide a total of 12 channels.
 We need to calculate 12 coefficients, which are then multiplied with each of the 12 channels, and then combined to form the adjusted image.
 Channels that are too bright need to be darkened, so the coefficients are less than 1, and channels that are too dark need to be brightened, so the coefficients are greater than 1.
 These coefficients can be obtained from the brightness ratio of the four images in their overlapping regions.
-You can design the method for calculating these coefficients as you wish, as long as it satisfies this basic principle.
+You can design the method for calculating these coefficients as you wish as long as it satisfies this basic principle.

     Here is my implementation[click me ;)](https://github.com/neozhaoliang/surround-view-system-introduction/blob/master/surround_view/birdview.py#L210).